tammo-v/astro-platform-starter/src/pages/what-is-symbolic-computing.md

 In classical systems, speed is gained by reducing structure.
 A function may be executed before its role is understood.
 A matrix may be flattened before its shape can inform the system.
 A value may be approximated before its origin is preserved.
 These systems become fast — but brittle.
 Optimized — but opaque.

 Smarter computing begins with symbolic structure.
-Consider a simple numerical comparison:

-`0.1 + 0.2 == 0.3`  `# False`

-This fails because `0.1 + 0.2` evaluates to `0.30000000000000004`.
-Structure has already been discarded.
-The expression is reduced into approximation before the system can assess its equality — and the comparison fails.
+Consider a simple numerical comparison from classical systems: `0.1 + 0.2 == 0.3` → false.
+This comparison fails because `0.1 + 0.2` evaluates to `0.30000000000000004`.
+The system has already reduced the expression into a floating-point approximation before the equality is checked.
+Structure is gone, and with it, precision.

-In symbolic computing, the structure is preserved:

-`1/10 + 2/10 == 3/10`  `# Symbolically exact`

-Each value is stored as an unevaluated symbolic object.
+In symbolic computing, that same expression is preserved in its original form: `1/10 + 2/10 == 3/10` → true.
+The system stores each term symbolically — as `1/10`, `2/10`, and `3/10` — and compares the structural form itself.
 No rounding occurs.
-The comparison holds.
+Nothing is flattened.
+The comparison succeeds because structure is intact.

-For matrices, the shift is not only in preservation, but in execution.
-In classical systems, a 2×2 matrix might be represented as:

-`A = 1, 2; 3, 4`  `# Flattened`
+This same shift applies to matrices — not only in how they are represented, but in how they are computed.
+In classical systems, a 2×2 matrix might be written as: `A = 1, 2; 3, 4` → flattened.
+This format treats the matrix as a sequence of values.
+The position and identity of each number is not preserved beyond its order.
+Structure becomes implicit — and therefore, inaccessible.

-Symbolic computing stores the same matrix structurally:

-`A = 1_A11, 2_A12; 3_A21, 4_A22`  `# Symbolically structured`

-Each entry carries symbolic identity.
-This enables parallel processing — blocks, submatrices, or symbolic groups can be distributed and executed independently.
-Evaluation becomes localized and structurally aware.
+Symbolic computing stores the same matrix with explicit structure: `A = 1_A11, 2_A12; 3_A21, 4_A22` → symbolic form.
+Each value is paired with its row and column tag.
+This allows the matrix to be understood and manipulated as a compositional object.
+Blocks can be grouped, submatrices can be evaluated in parallel, and repeated structures can be reused.
+The system supports **distributed execution** and **localized evaluation** — not through optimization layers, but through structure itself.

 **Mathematical Adaptive Reasoning (MAR)** is the system that makes symbolic computation operational.
 It defines the symbolic substrate — a structural layer in which numbers, functions, and transformations exist as compositional objects.
 These are not representations of computation — they are its structure.
 They persist across memory, transformation, and execution.